-Whenever people come to us for advice about buying a new coffee grinder, one of the first things they often ask is, “What great grinder can I buy for a cheap price?”
+Whenever people come to us for advice about buying a new coffee grinder, one of the first things they often ask is, “Which is the best budget coffee grinder?”

 It’s true: not everyone is looking for a barista-quality grinder in the $300+ price range, so starting with something under $100 makes sense for budget-conscious buyers.

 But there are far too many cheap grinders out there that almost do more harm than good.
 When you buy quality beans, then put them in a grinder that pulverizes them into all different sizes, you’ll never achieve the quality cup of coffee that’s possible.

 So we did what felt like the impossible: we set out to find a high-quality grinder for close to $100.
 And, happy to report, the mission was successful.

 So here it is… the Capresso Infinity Burr Grinder Review

 Capresso 565 Infinity: The Details

 Attractive and stable in its design, the Capresso Infinity burr grinder is a solid pick in its price range.
 Built with durable materials that are easily removed for cleaning, the Infinity is a user-friendly pick ideal for beginners looking for a grinder with simplistic design yet impressive power.